Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 \subsection{Kinetic equations}

-Thermal leptogenesis is an intricate nonequilibrium process in the hot plasma in the early universe which involves decays, inverse decays and scatterings of heavy Majorana neutrinos $N$, left-handed leptons $l$ and $\al$, complex Higgs scalars $\f$ and $\af$, gauge bosons and quarks.
+Thermal leptogenesis is an intricate nonequilibrium process in the hot plasma in the early Universe that involves decays, inverse decays, and scatterings of heavy Majorana neutrinos $N$, left-handed leptons $l$ and $\al$, complex Higgs scalars $\f$ and $\af$, gauge bosons, and quarks.
 A key role is played by weakly coupled heavy Majorana neutrinos.
-In the expanding universe they first reach thermal equilibrium and then fall out of thermal equilibrium, such that CP- and lepton-number violating processes lead to a lepton asymmetry and, via sphaleron processes, also to a baryon asymmetry.
+In the expanding Universe they first reach thermal equilibrium and then fall out of thermal equilibrium, such that $CP$- and lepton-number-violating processes lead to a lepton asymmetry and, via sphaleron processes, also a baryon asymmetry.

 The main ingredients of the nonequilibrium process can be understood by considering a simple set of Boltzmann equations, neglecting the differences between Bose-Einstein and Fermi-Dirac distribution functions, as in classical GUT baryogenesis \cite{Kolb:1990vq,Kolb:1979qa,Harvey:1981yk}.
-Relativistic corrections and a full quantum field theoretical treatment will be discussed in Section~\ref{sec:theoryLG}.
+Relativistic corrections and a full quantum field-theoretical treatment are discussed in Sec. \ref{sec:theoryLG}.
 For simplicity, we restrict ourselves in the following to hierarchical heavy neutrinos where the lightest one ($N$) with mass $M$ dominates leptogenesis.
-We also sum over lepton flavours in $N$ decays (one-flavour approximation).
+We also sum over lepton flavors in $N$ decays (one-flavor approximation).